Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Description**: Required parameter is not provided in example.

-**How to fix the violation**: Add the requried parameter in example.
+**How to fix the violation**: Add the required parameter in example.

 ### <a name="RESOLVE_SPEC_ERROR" />RESOLVE_SPEC_ERROR